Aquarium Plants; General Care (Basics), Substrate, Ferts, CO2, Lighting, Dips and other Factors.

 Supplied by Flourite Substrate or similar, plant tablets such as Jungle, or best supplied by specific iron supplements such as Seachem Flourish Iron.

 Symptoms of iron deficiency in plants can be chlorosis (yellowing) of the tissue between veins and short and slender stems (most often in new growth).
-Plants such as Rotala and Ludwigia will often not display red colors when iron is lacking (clay/laterite substrate can help in the case of these plants).
+Plants such as Rotala and Ludwigia will often NOT display red colors when iron is lacking.
+Clay/laterite substrate (which are high in iron) can help in the case of these plants.

 *Seachem Flourish Iron aquarium plant supplement, ferrous gluconate